LA protest caused tens of thousands in damage to city property: police

 WARNING: GRAPHIC LANGUAGE BELOW

-Other videos allegedly saw individuals burning the American flag and a nearby building was spray-painted with a message for law enforcement: "kill more cops."
+Other videos allegedly saw individuals burning the American flag and a nearby building was spray-painted with the message: "kill more cops."

 A type of smoke bomb or device was apparently also set off during the protest, Los Angeles's KCBS-TV reported.